 These could also have been a minor part of the Celtic calendar since the Druids first began the tradition of a Yule log.
 They thought that the sun stood still for twelve days so they burned a special log to banish darkness.

 However the huge stone “calendars” which appear to show the solstice sunrise were not necessarily of Druid construction.
 Stonehenge for instance, predates them by a thousand years.

-Celtic beliefs in Heaven and Hell
+Celtic beliefs about Heaven and Hell